50-26-Great Vocals

 Writer/Composer: Harry Warren / Mack Gordon (1941)

 If a R&B / Soul / Blues singer ever owned a signature song, this is it!
-This multi-talented artist continues to grow in popularity with each passing generation.
-From the subtle love songs to hard-edged blues, she could knock it out of the park with her powerful, even abrasive delivery.
-Her versatility has only grown in appreciation in recent years and this Blues / Jazz sample is an absolute classic.
-Her unique style and delivery make you hang on to every syllable.
+This multi-talented artist has continued to grow in popularity with each passing generation.
+From the subtle love songs to hard-edged Blues, she could knock it out of the park with her powerful, even abrasive delivery.
+In recent years people have appreciated even more her versatility and unique voice, and this Blues / Jazz sample is an absolute classic.
+Her magnetic style and delivery make you hang on to every syllable.
+Who hasn’t been swayed by the string intro and, “At last, my love has come along / My lonely days are over / And life is like a song / Ooh yeah, yeah.”
 What a song about discovering your only true love!
-What a feast for the ears—Superb!
+This love ballad is always a challenge for any singer—What a feast for the ears!…Simply Superb!

 https://youtu.be/DtR0HLpH-pw?si=ma0i9Awflr4r0Dql